Install on AWS

 Install Seldon Core

-Before we install Seldon Core, we'll create a new namespace seldon-system
+Before we install Seldon Core, we'll create a new namespace seldon-system for the operator to run in:

 We're now ready to install Seldon Core in our cluster.
 Run the following command for your choice of Ingress: